Written by

 The worst situation is that you can't even boot Mac from the recovery system for serious disk damage.
 In most cases, the Mac hard drive not booting issue can be fixed to make the Mac boot from an external hard drive such as booting Mac from USB.

-If you have any storage device that contains an operating system compatible with your Mac, you'll be able to use it as a startup disk to boot Mac for once or not.
-If you don't have a macOS installer, you need to download macOS from Mac App Store and install it onto your USB to create a bootable installer.
+If you have any storage device that contains an operating system compatible with your Mac, you'll be able to use it as a startup disk to boot your Mac for once or not.
+If you don't have a macOS installer, you need to download macOS from the Mac App Store and install it onto your USB to create a bootable installer.
 Then follow the steps below:

 Step 1.
 Allows External Boot setting in Startup Security Utility

 This is a precondition for Mac computers that are protected by the Apple T2 security chip.
 Due to the auto-enabled Secure Boot feature, you are not allowed to boot from an external drive in the first place.
-That's to say, you can't boot from any USB if you set it in Startup Security Utility
+That's to say, you can't boot from any USB if you set it in Startup Security Utility.

 Here is how to do this:

-1. Force the MacBook Pro to restart and boot into Recovery Mode.
+- Force the MacBook Pro to restart and boot into Recovery Mode.

-2. In the macOS Utilities window, choose Utilities > Startup Security Utility from the top menu bar.
+- In the macOS Utilities window, choose Utilities > Startup Security Utility from the top menu bar.

-4. Select "Allow booting from external media" in Startup Security Utility.
+- Select "Allow booting from external media" in Startup Security Utility.

 The Mac firmware password feature prevents people who don't have the password from starting up from the non-designated startup disk.
 Secure Boot feature will verify and make sure that your MacBook Pro starts up only from a legitimate, trusted operating system from Apple.

-And the external boot feature is the one that controls whether your Mac can boot from an external storage device.
+The external boot feature is the one that controls whether your Mac can boot from an external storage device.
 When your MacBook Pro refuses to boot from the internal drive, you can set it to enable booting from the external USB drive by changing the Startup Security settings.

 Step 2: Boot Mac from the external hard drive